inkarkat/git-extensions/etc/hubcheats-submodules.md

 b) maintain history of how the feature grew: `git cu && git opush`

 ## peer review of submodules (optional)
-a) from superproject: `hub integrationpr && git subsamebrdo --no-git-color --no-header --no-pager pull-request`
+a) from superproject: `hub integrationpr && hub subsamebrdo --no-git-color --no-header --no-pager pull-request`
 b) from submodule(s): `hub superpr && hub pull-request` paste the superproject PR reference into the description text